-On February 10, 2017 the Company announced the appointment of Tyler Robson, currently a director of the Company, as its Chief Operating Officer.
-Mr. Robson also continues as Director of Operations of VAL, the Company's wholly-owned operating subsidiary in Kelowna, B.C.
+On February 10, 2017 the Company announced the appointment of Tyler Robson, a director of the Company, as its Chief Operating Officer.
+Mr. Robson also continued as Director of Operations of VAL, the Company's wholly-owned operating subsidiary in Kelowna, B.C.

-On February 27, 2017 the Company entered into a definitive share purchase agreement (the "Share Purchase Agreement") to acquire Supra THC Services Inc. ("Supra").
-The Share Purchase Agreement provides that the Company will acquire 100% of the issued and outstanding shares of Supra for \$3.75 million, to be fully satisfied through the issuance of three million shares of the Company.
-The total share consideration is subject to a regulatory four month hold period as well as a 36-month escrow agreement.
+On February 27, 2017 the Company entered into a definitive share purchase agreement (the "Share Purchase Agreement") to acquire Supra.
+The Share Purchase Agreement provides that the Company will acquire 100% of the issued and outstanding shares of Supra for \$3.75 million, fully satisfied through the issuance of three million shares of the Company.
 Supra's Dealer's License allows for the possession of cannabis and related active ingredients as well as the production of extracts for the purpose of analysis.
 Expected revenue-generating activities include leading edge scientific research and development of products and services related to the medical cannabis industry, the supply of a superior line of products with a measurable standard of excellence, as well as toll processing for licensed producers, including the use of a proprietary process that generates 100% Cannabis oil without the addition of any solvents.
+On April 5, 2017 the Company closed the acquisition of Supra.

-The Company also announced the appointment of Dr. Rob O'Brien as President and Chief Science Officer (CSO) of VAL.
+The Company appointed Supra's founder Dr. Rob O'Brien as President and Chief Science Officer (CSO) of VAL.
 Dr. O'Brien is the president and controlling shareholder of Supra.
 Dr. O'Brien holds a PhD from Carleton University where he conducted research at the Chemical Metrology group of the National Research Council.
 He was a professor in Analytical Chemistry for more than 13 years, developing numerous graduate and undergraduate courses in Advanced Analytical Instrumentation techniques and Forensic Chemistry.
 Dr. O'Brien is an expert in analytical instrumentation and has set up a number of advanced analytical laboratories.
 Dr. O'Brien was also the founder of Supra Research and Development, the first spin off company from the UBC Okanagan campus, created to commercialize innovative biomass extraction technology.
 Over his career, Dr. O'Brien has secured well over \$3 million dollars in research grants and has an extensive network of research collaborators.
 The Company granted incentive stock options to the newly appointed president of the Company's subsidiary to purchase up to 320,000 common shares of the Company at a price of \$1.25 per common share.
 The stock options are exercisable on or before February 29, 2020 and vest in stages over the course of three years.
-On March 2 and again on June 1 2017 20,000 of the options were exercised in accordance with the terms of Dr. O'Brien's Executive Services Agreement.
+On each of March 1, June 1 and September 1, 2017 20,000 of these options are exercised in accordance with the terms of Dr. O'Brien's Executive Services Agreement.